Assets finder

 PathFinderActive) — master switch.
 When off, the rewrite is skipped regardless of the values below.
 Default: off. - Path to replace (

-PathFinderOriginalPath) — prefix to match.
-Empty disables the rewrite even if the activate switch is on. - New path (
+PathFinderOriginalPath) — the path prefix to match (case-insensitive). - New path (

-The Path Search and Replace rewrite is a single host-wide pair; it applies to every asset reference Composer resolves on this host.
-Use it when a single drive-letter or share-path migration cleanly accounts for every missing media file.
-For more complex migrations, prefer fixing the recorded paths in the project itself or staging the media on the host at the original path.
+The rewrite is a single host-wide pair, applied to every asset Composer resolves on this host.
+Use it when one drive-letter or share migration cleanly explains every missing file.
+For messier cases, prefer fixing the recorded paths in the project itself, or staging the media on the host at the original path.